 In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 ASU 2014-09 is based on the principle that revenue should be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The provisions of ASU 2014-09 allows for either a full retrospective or a modified retrospective adoption approach.
-We plan to adopt the provisions of ASU 2014-09 in the first quarter of 2018 and we are currently evaluating the impact on our results of operations and financial condition.
+The provisions of ASU 2014-09 allow for either a full retrospective or a modified retrospective adoption approach.
+Under the provisions of ASU 2014-09, we expect the timing of revenue recognition from sales to our Customers to be accelerated.
+We will recognize revenue at the time of sale to our Customers, net of product sales allowances, which includes product returns.
+We will adopt ASU 2014-09 using the modified retrospective approach.
+Under this approach, incremental disclosures will be provided to present each financial statement line item for 2018 under the prior standard.
+We are substantially complete with our evaluation of the effect that the adoption of ASU 2014-09 will have on our consolidated financial statements, and we expect to record a cumulative adjustment to retained earnings of \$1.9 million on January 1, 2018.
+This adjustment reflects the acceleration of \$2.9 million in gross product sales less of \$1.0 million in product sales allowances.